 Skip to main content

-Ana Gomes, former FCT PhD fellow at the Center for Neuroscience and Cell Biology (University of Coimbra) is one of the authors of a study published in the prestigious scientific journal Science, which shows that the compound resveratrol, found in red wine, has anti-aging properties.
-The study, coordinated by researchers at Harvard Medical School (where Ana Gomes is currently a post-doctoral researcher), confirms what was suggested a few years ago: that the enzyme SIRT1, capable of prolonging the life span of yeasts, worms and fruit flies, is a direct target for compounds that control aging diseases.
+Ana Gomes, former FCT doctoral fellow at the Center for Neuroscience and Cell Biology ( University of Coimbra), is one of the authors of a study published in the prestigious scientific journal Science, which demonstrates that resveratrol, a compound found in red wine, has anti-aging properties.
+The study, coordinated by researchers at Harvard Medical School (where Ana Gomes is currently a postdoctoral researcher), confirms what was suggested a few years ago: that the enzyme SIRT1, capable of prolonging the lifespan of yeast, worms, and fruit flies, is a direct target for compounds that control aging diseases.
 Resveratrol is one such compound, which activates the SIRT1 enzyme directly.